Open System: Exchange of CO2 and O2

 What is the aim of this procedure?

-On the other hand, by exchanging O2 the initial water can be oxidized (pe ≥ 6) or reduced (pe ≤ 0), i.e. we can change the redox equilibrium of the aqueous solution (and trigger the precipitation of specific minerals).
+On the other hand, by exchanging O2 – as the ultimate oxidizing agent – the initial water can be oxidized (pe ≥ 6) or reduced (pe < 0), i.e. we can change the redox potential of the aqueous solution (and trigger the precipitation of specific minerals).

-The Distinction of the Open-System Calculations
+The Specific Feature of the Open-System Calculations

-Open-system calculations cannot be mimicked or completely replaced by the reaction module which simply adds chemicals to the water.
+Open-system calculations cannot be completely replaced by the reaction module which simply adds chemicals to the water.
 This is because the exchange of CO2 and/or O2 implies both addition and removal of chemicals:

 Example 1: Equilibrium with Atmospheric CO2

 Way 1.
-To generate the 10 mM CaCl2 solution: button New, button Reac, then enter 10 mmol/L CaCl2.
+To generate the 10 mM CaCl2 solution: button H2O, button Reac, then enter 10 mmol/L CaCl2.
 To bring the water into CO2(gas) equilibrium click on Setup and activate the checkbox “Open CO2 System” (the default value pCO2 = 3.408 represents the partial pressure of CO2 in the atmosphere).
-Then button Start.

 Way 2.
-The calculation above tells us that 0.0161 mM DIC is required to attain the equilibrium state.
+The calculation above tells us that 0.0159 mM DIC is required to attain the equilibrium state.
 This knowledge allows us to generate the equilibrium solution by adding two reactants to pure water:

 Example 2: Redox Equilibrium at pe = 10 (Oxidation)

 Way 1.
-Button New, button Reac, then enter 10 mmol/L FeCl2.
+Button H2O, button Reac, then enter 10 mmol/L FeCl2.
 To set the pe value at 10 click on Setup and activate the checkbox “Open Redox System”.

 Run the calculation with button Start.
 The obtained oxidized water has pH = 3.67 and pe = 10.

 In the subsequent output table you find in the raw “O2 exch” the amount of O2 added to the water: 0.145 mM.
-(This information will be used in the second calculation below.)
+This information will be used in the second calculation below.

 Way 2.
 We repeat the above calculation by adding two reactants to pure water:

-[last modified: 2014-12-02]
+[last modified: 2018-04-30]